-Tickets and the walking tourist map can be bought from the information centers for combinations of palaces and museums from castle complex with a validity of two days.
+Prague Castle tickets and the tourist map can be bought from the information centers for different combinations of palaces and museums from castle complex with a two-day validity works best if you are looking to spend 2 days in Prague.

 The castle guard changing ceremony takes place at 12 noon in the first courtyard, known as the Courtyard of Honor.
-The second courtyard has a stunning Baroque Kohl’s Fountain with lion statues on the pillar and the Chapel of the Holy Cross with two elegant statues placed in the niches of the bright white facade.
+The second courtyard has a stunning Baroque Kohl’s Fountain, Chapel of the Holy Cross and the Prague Castle Picture Gallery with an amazing collection of paintings.

 St Vitus Cathedral

-The third courtyard houses the remarkable St Vitus Cathedral, which is the burial place of many Bohemian Kings and their wives.
+The third courtyard houses the remarkable St Vitus Cathedral an exemplary gothic architecture, which is the burial place of many Bohemian Kings and their wives.
 The Cathedral interior has breathtaking windows with amazing stained glasses.

 Visitors can climb 297 steps to view the largest church bell and the magnificent views over the Prague city.